KMK-ONLINE/vscode-robotExtension/README.md

 ![Variable Definition](variable-definition.png)

 * Keyword Rename
-    * can rename keyword and all its refference
+    * can rename keyword and all its reference

 ![Keyword Rename](keyword-rename.png)

 * Variable Rename
-    * can rename variable and all its refference
+    * can rename global variable and all its reference

 ![Variable Rename](variable-rename.png)